sync-for-science/qualifier/metrics.md

 ### `c_term_coverage` [terminology] Count of Resources by Terminology System (by resource type, by category)

 Notes:
-- For each element, return the count of resources that can be retrieved with each combination of the terminology systems being used (e.g., count of resources that have a SNOMED CT, count that have an ICD-10 code, and count with either a SNOMED CT code or ICD-10 code).
+- For CodeableConcept elements, return the count of resources that can be retrieved with each combination of the terminology systems being used (e.g., count of Procedure resources that have a SNOMED CT, count that have an ICD-10 code, and count with either a SNOMED CT code or ICD-10 code since systems may partially overlap).
 - For each element and combination of systems, return the count of resources that also have a text description of the concept.
+- This metric will point to the best set of terminology systems to be used when querying the population, and/or highlight terminology mappings that should be adjusted in the source system or through a transformation step in a data pipeline to improve queryability for specific use cases.

 | Resource Type             | CodeableConcept Element   |
 |---------------------------|---------------------------|